ysyk2021/the-future-of-writing-optimization-a-look-into-how-artificial-intelligence-is-changing-the/src/chapter-5-2.md

-AI Strategies for Writing Optimization - Enhancing Creativity and Innovation with AI-Enabled Idea Generation and Research Assistance
+Enhancing Creativity and Innovation with AI-Enabled Idea Generation and Research Assistance
 ===============================================================================================================================================

 Introduction